SFDO-Tooling/CumulusCI/docs/2gp_testing.rst

 Testing with Second-Generation Packaging
 ========================================

-CumulusCI and the CumulusCI Flow make it easy to harness the power of second-generation managed packages to implement an advanced, comprehensive testing process for *both* first- and second-generation managed package products.
+CumulusCI makes it easy to harness the power of second-generation managed packages to implement an advanced, comprehensive testing process for *both* first- and second-generation managed package products.